pupsik/SampleRestAPI/README.md

 ### Quick Start

+Begin by cloing this repository.

 #### Running Service Locally

 This tutorial expects that you have docker installed locally and have understanding of how to use it.
 If you don't have docker installed, please follow the instructions [here](https://docs.docker.com/engine/install):

-In your terminal, run the following commands:
+In your terminal, run the following command:

 ```
 docker compose up fast-api